rhizomes-project/rhizomes-etl/how-to-install.md

 # How to Install the Necessary Software Tools

-## To run the etl scripts or run backups, follow these steps:
+## In order to set up your environment to run the etl scripts or to run backups, follow these steps:

 1. Install python3.9 (see https://www.python.org/downloads/)
 2. Install and activate pyvenv (optional - see https://docs.python.org/3/library/venv.html)